 A credit card is a tool to be used wisely and judiciously.
 To avoid impulsive purchases, it’s generally advisable to choose a credit limit that truly corresponds to your financial capacity.
 Also, it’s better to avoid rushing into the first offer that comes along.
 Comparing different cards allows you to choose the most cost-effective one.

-This brochure from the Autorité des marchés financiers (AMF) explains how credit cards work and the risks they expose young people to.
+This brochure from the Autorité des marchés financiers (AMF) explains in this leaflet how credit cards work and the risks they expose young people to.
 Implementing these tips when you’re young can save you a lot of money and avoid many worries later in life!

-This tool can be used before making a purchase to check if you’ll be able to repay quickly or how much fees you’ll incur if you don’t pay the full balance.
-It also provides advice for your first apartment: https://lautorite.qc.ca/en/general-public/calculators-and-tools/calculators/credit-card
+We also propose you this calculator tool which can be used before making a purchase to check if you’ll be able to repay quickly or how much fees you’ll incur if you don’t pay the full balance.
+It also provides advice for your first apartment.

 Prioritize public transportation, carpooling, and car-sharing